 Abstract

 This document contains updates to the JCTVC-O1011 document.
-The schedule and test sites have been updated and the test sequences and encoding bitrates for use in the verification test were added.
+The schedule and test sites have been updated and additional test sequences and proposed encoding bitrates for use in the verification test were added.
+The copyright statements for the sequences used have been clarified and listed in Annex B.

 Introduction